Oil & Gas Royalties

 Transaction Size Flexibility: Royalty ownership is a 1031-Exchange alternative that allows you to customize your investment level.
 Whether you need $100,000 or $5,000,000 worth of replacement property, we can carve out the exact interest that fits your exchange

-Superior Cash Flow Potential: Royalty properties can generate annual returns over 2X what is available in today’s comparable real estate market.
+Superior Cash Flow Potential: Royalty properties have the potential to generate annual returns exceeding what is available in today’s comparable real estate market.

 No Capital Calls: Royalty owners do not have the risk of having to make capital calls.
 Investors in oil and gas drilling programs or tenant-in-common real estate do have the risk of having to make capital calls.